Paid sick leave laws reduce the spread of contagious illnesses, increase employment and income stability, and save cities money in health care costs.

 Milwaukee receives no medal in complete streets.

 Neighborhoods with high concentrations of alcohol outlets are linked to more drinking and higher rates of violence and driving under the influence.
 Policies that control the number of alcohol sales outlets can reduce crime, increase safety, and reduce spending on health care and criminal justice.

-Austin receives no medal in alcohol sales control.
+Milwaukee receives a gold in alcohol sales control.